Angkaram/Angkaram/README.md

   The code and other information on this project can be found in my public repository [here](https://github.com/Angkaram/Pharmaceutical-Study-Web-App-Project)

 # 3.
-  I am currently working with a team of Software Engineers to build our client a Machine Learning model and interface that will grade his students' work by comparing it to the answer key.
-The input for the model will be PDFs of the students' work and the output will be grades posted to the professor's online grade book.
+  I am currently working with a team of Software Engineers to build our client a Machine Learning model and interface that will grade their students' work by comparing it to the answer key.
+The input for the model will be PDFs of the students' work and the output will be grades posted to the client's online grade book.
-  This project is currently in progress and the first that I've worked on that uses Machine Learning.
+  This project is currently in progress and an acts as a solid introduction to Machine Learning.

 # 4.
-  Creating a fully functioning website using the React library.
-The goal is to familiarize myself with the dynamic, complex, and relevant landscape of web design.
-Currently learning JavaScript and HTLM in a class setting, but will apply those skils to personal projects.
-I will post some of my code as soon as I get a more refined aesthetic.

-# 5.
   Stay tuned!

 # Recent Contributions